AgonConsole8/agon-docs/docs/GPIO.md

 ## GPIO Pinouts - Agon Origins Edition

 Viewed from the back, component side up, with the connector to the right of the board.
 A slight change with an additional pair of pins to the right hand side.
+The pin numbering is the same as the Agon Light 2 by Olimex.

 ![](./images/io_origins.png)